roneyrogerio/42_get_next_line/README.md

 I did this function studying at 42.
-This function will get line by line one at a time, when called must receive a file descriptor generated with open (from fcntl.h) and a pointer of pointer where the function will put the found line.
+This function when called will get line by line one at a time, it must receive a file descriptor generated with open (from fcntl.h) and a pointer of pointer where the function will put the found line.

 You can run a test with command:\
 gcc -Wall -Wextra -Werror -D BUFFER_SIZE=32 get_next_line.c main.c && ./a.out